null

 How far in advance should I place holiday orders?

-Place an initial order now and schedule a second drop 2–3 weeks before your biggest events.
-This secures inventory and spreads receiving labor.
+Place an initial order now and schedule a second drop two to three weeks before your biggest events.
+This secures inventory and spreads out receiving labor.

 Can you help with pairing and batching?